QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: QED System Design

 \subsection{Simple Mode}

-QED simple mode (as shown in Fig~\ref{fig:architecture}) implements a three stages pipeline, with stage 0 to be literature survey and stage 2 aims to summarize the entire proof effort.
-Stage 1 is essentially an iterative search--verify loop, suitable for problems that can be solved through progressive refinement.
+QED simple mode (as shown in Fig~\ref{fig:architecture}) implements a three-stage pipeline, where Stage~0 performs literature survey and Stage~2 summarizes the entire proof effort.
+Stage~1 is essentially an iterative search--verify loop, suitable for problems that can be solved through progressive refinement.

 \paragraph{Per-round flow in stage 1} In each round $r = 1, \ldots, R_{\max}$, the system does the following steps: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \textbf{Proof search}: One or more proof agents write a complete proof, informed by the literature survey.
-For rounds $r > 1$, the prover receives the previous round's proof and its verification results, so it can learn from past failures and attempt different strategies. \item \textbf{Verification}: Each proof is independently checked by structural verification (Phases 1--5: problem-statement integrity, completeness, citations, subgoal tree structure, and any human-specified rules) followed by detailed verification (Phase 6: step-by-step logical and mathematical checking). \item \textbf{Selection}: When multiple proofs are generated, a selector agent evaluates all proof--verification pairs and selects the best candidate. \item \textbf{Verdict}: A verdict agent reads the selected proof and its verification reports and decides \textsc{Done} (proof accepted) or \textsc{Continue} (next round).
-Note that the verdict agent doesn't read the proof or generate any new verification reports. \end{enumerate}
+For rounds $r > 1$, the prover receives the previous round's proof and its verification results, so it can learn from past failures and attempt different strategies.